 Policy Change Regarding Visitors & Guests in Residence Halls

-Based on the updated guidance and our efforts to stop the spread of COVID-19, visitors and guests are prohibited in university owned/leased/managed residence halls at all times.
-This includes non-affiliate visitors, guests, other SU students who live off-campus, as well as visitors and guests from Douglas, Vi Hilbert, or residence halls.
-The prohibition on all visitors or guests applies to all resident rooms/apartments, lobbies, lounges, and other common areas of the residence halls.
-Blanton-Turner has also implemented a no visitors policy in the Douglas Apartments and Vi Hilbert Hall.
+Effective March 31, 2020 unless otherwise notified the Housing & Residence Life guest visitation policy is as follows: Visitors and guests are prohibited in university-owned, leased and/or managed residence halls at all times.
+This includes non-affiliate visitors/guests, other SU students who live off-campus, as well as visitors/guests from other residence halls.
+The prohibition on all visitors/guests applies to all resident rooms/apartments, lobbies, lounges, and other common areas of the residence halls.

 On the Housing Portal, all residents are required to submit a Spring 2020 Closing Form (this includes students who have departed but have not yet checked out and removed their items, as well as students who might be gone from campus and need an extension to retrieve their items).
 On this form they will be required to submit a date and time in which they anticipate coming and retrieve their items.
 This is required in order to better serve you and to proactively anticipate students arriving to campus to check-out.
 This date and time may be updated as the student’s plan changes.